Updated 23 April 2020

 What impact would there be for your business if a key employee were to die or become suddenly unable to work?
 Damian Youell takes a look at how relevant life plans can save your company cash.

 A relevant life plan is insurance for an employee in case of death in service.
 It’s a plan paid into by the employer, which is designed to pay a lump sum if the employee dies or is diagnosed with a terminal illness.

 “Very few people have heard of the plan, so the uptake of the policy is very small compared to the number of people who could benefit and save”

 The majority of company directors have some personal life insurance.
 But nearly all of these are paying for their life insurance either personally through pre-taxed income or through their company and getting a P11D benefit-in-kind penalty for this.
 Up until recent years, getting the limited company to pay for personal life insurance was only possible for companies that took group life insurance, often these type of policies were only possible for companies wishing to insure 10 or more employees.

 “A higher-rate taxpayer can save 49 per cent by paying for their personal life insurance via a relevant life plan.
 For a basic-rate tax payer the saving is around 36 per cent”

 But things have now changed following the launch from Bright Grey and its relevant life policy.
-This unique policy took advantage of pension legislation from A Day in 2006 and because of the way the life insurance was set up under trust and because the limited company paid for the policy no benefit-in-kind issues affected the employee or director.
+This unique policy took advantage of pension simplification, and because of the way the life insurance was set up under trust and because the limited company paid for the policy no benefit-in-kind issues affected the employee or director.

 Relevant life plans are similar to most other types of life cover except they aim to provide a tax-efficient benefit provided by an employer for an employee.